jmadoremos/os-first-install-new/docker/bittorrent/README.md

 _Default_: `./deluge-vpn`

-`DIR_DOWNLOADS`
+`DIR_DOWNLOADS_ARR`

-The directory where dowloading and dowloaded files are stored.
+The directory where dowloading and dowloaded movies and TV series are stored.
 This directory should contain `incomplete/` and `completed` directories.

+_Required_: Yes

+`DIR_DOWNLOADS_DEEMIX`

+The directory where dowloading and dowloaded music from Deemix are stored.

 _Required_: Yes